 Information added as a banner is returned in API response.
 After you integrate a cart promotion with your system, banners can display information about your promotion.

 Validation rules are rules attached to the discount and checked during the redemption.
 In promotions, validation rules are set per level.
-It means that each promotion level can offer different discounts based on different conditions.
+It means that each promotion tier can offer different discounts based on different conditions.

 Metadata enables you to add custom attributes to a promotion.
 Metadata serves reporting purposes and extends the possibilities of API integration.
 Read more.

 If you create more than one level, you need to set up a hierarchy.
 The level at the top of the hierarchy list will be applied before the remaining levels.
-In the promotion stacks option, discount levels can be grouped and redeemed simultaneously in a single transaction.
+In the promotion stacks option, discount tiers can be grouped and redeemed simultaneously in a single transaction.
 The hierarchy within a stack defines the sequence in which each discount in the group will be applied to a single transaction.

 Create a cart-level promotion